maarten-pennings/ElektroClub2023/README.md

  - Do we want to have J1 (extra power facility for eg testing)?
  - Do we want the resistors and power plug at the back of the PCB for better looks?
    If not other suggestion for location?
- - Do we want some labeling ("FLL De Kempen")?
+ - Do we want some labeling ("FLL De Kempel")?
 I guess no year.
  - I'm considering having the logo LEDs at the back, and make the PCB transparent for the logo (remove copper) so that the light shines through.
    See diagram below.
 How about that idea?